Formula

 - Conversion Functions: Type conversion, parsing, formatting

-For complete documentation of all functions, operators, and syntax, see the FlowOn Expression Language Reference.
+For complete documentation of all functions, operators, and syntax, see the Flowon Expression Language Reference.

 Example: Calculate Order Total